Text messaging is prohibited for all drivers. Persons under 18 are prohibited from using a wireless telephone while driving.

 Move Over Law

 State law requires drivers approaching stationary emergency vehicles that are displaying flashing lights, including tow trucks, traveling in the same direction, to vacate the lane closest, if safe and possible to do so, or to reduce to a speed safe for weather, road, and traffic conditions.
+Also included in the law are utility vehicles and road maintenance vehicles.

 Seats belts are required for the driver and front seat passengers age 16 and older.